- Tianjin, China

 The Iowa in Tianjin summer program was developed by the University of Iowa Department of Asian Languages and Literature and the School of Chinese Language and Culture housed within Tianjin University of Technology (TUT).
 This close cooperation has created a program ideally suited to meeting the language needs of University of Iowa students.

 The Iowa in Tianjin summer program is designed for students with 1-3 years of college Chinese language.
-The eight week program includes a 4 semester hour intensive Chinese language course, a 3 semester hour Chinese area studies course and a 1 semester hour practical course in Chinese Folk Art.
+The eight-week program includes a 4 semester hour intensive Chinese language course, a 3 semester hour Chinese area studies course, and a 1 semester hour practical course in Chinese Folk Art.

 The teaching methods allow students at the elementary and intermediate proficiency levels to acquire language skills required for effective communication in a short period of time.
 For advanced students, this program's goal is to help develop language proficiency at a professional level.

 There will be a program orientation at the beginning of the session in Beijing.
 Students will visit famous places like the Forbidden City and the Great Wall while in China's capital.
-Programmed activities include excursions in Tianjin and the surrounding area.
+Program activities include excursions in Tianjin and the surrounding area.
 Toward the end of the program, participants will spend five days visiting another part of China.
 Past sites have included Taishan Mountain, the Shaolin Temple, and Xi'an, home of the Terra Cotta Warriors.
 Conversation partners from among interested TUT students are available.
 Homestays of varying lengths may be offered as space allows.

 The program typically runs from June 1 through July 31

 Please come to the Study Abroad Resource Room for more general information on the steps to studying abroad.
 If you are ready to apply, please make an appointment with the relevant study abroad advisor.
 Call 319-335-0353 to schedule a meeting.
-More information about the program can be found on the Department of Asian Language and Literature's web site.
-Click here for more info.

 The School of Chinese Language and Culture at the Tianjin University of Technology provides a congenial setting for a visiting student program in an environment where foreigners are still a novelty.
 Access to the more international scene, and to cultural and historical attractions in Beijing, are an easy one hour train ride away.

 The port city of Tianjin is located about ninety miles southeast of Beijing and has a population of 11 million.
 It enjoys a long history of major significance as a center of trade and commerce.
-Though it's often referred to as the "Doorway to Beijing" or "Shanghai of the North," this metropolis' importance is growing as China increases international trade with countries around the globe.
+Though it's often referred to as the "Doorway to Beijing" or the "Shanghai of the North," this metropolis' importance is growing as China increases international trade with countries around the globe.

 China, officially known as the People's Republic of China, is the second largest country in the world by land area.
 Its 1.3 billion citizens live mostly near the eastern seaboard.
-China has grown and evolved for over 5000 years and due to its growing economic power, is set to be one of the world’s superpowers during the 21st century.
+China has grown and evolved for over 5000 years and, due to its growing economic power, is set to be one of the world’s superpowers during the 21st century.

 Dorm Double at TUT

 Students are placed at the International Student Dorm for the duration of the program.
-The dorms are set-up hotel-style with two beds to a room.
+The dorms are set up hotel-style with two beds to a room.
 They also come equipped with telephones, internet access, a private bathroom, and access to washing machines.
 Other conveniences are available in the vicinity of the dormitory.
 Please click herefor a PDF with information and images of the residence hall.

 Separate desks and a TV